dandi/handbook/docs/01_introduction.md

 - The data can be accessed programmatically allowing for software to work directly with data in the cloud.
 - The infrastructure is built on a software stack of open source products, thus enriching the ecosystem.

+### Properties of DANDI

+**Data identifiers:** The archive provides persistent identifiers for versioned datasets and assets, thus improving reproducibility of neurophysiology research.

+**Data storage:** Cloud-based platform on AWS.
+Data are available from a public S3 bucket.
+Data from embargoed datasets are available from a private bucket to owners only.

+**Type of data** The archive accepts cellular neurophysiology data including electrophysiology, optophysiology, and behavioral time-series, and images from immunostaining experiments and other associated data (e.g., participant information, MRI or other modalities).

+**Accepted Standards and Data File Formats:** NWB (HDF5), BIDS (NIfTI, JSON, PNG, TIF, OME.TIF, OME.BTF, OME.ZARR)

 ## Neurophysiology informatics challenges and DANDI solutions